Family violence support services

 - are homeless or at risk of becoming homeless or involved with the youth justice system because of their use of family violence.

-The Adolescent Family Violence program uses a trauma-informed approach to support young people and their families to:
+The Wattle Project uses a trauma-informed approach to support adolescents and their families to:

-- reduce the severity or completely stop the use of adolescent family violence
+- reduce the severity or completely stop the young person’s use of violence

 - build or repair the young person’s positive relationships with parents, siblings, other family, community and peers